hashicorp/terraform-website/content/source/docs/enterprise-beta/api/team-access.html.md

 -> **Note**: These API endpoints are in Beta and may be subject to change.

-The Team access APIs are used to associates a Team to a Workspaces with permissions.
-A single `team-workspace` resource contains the relationship to the Team and Workspace, and it contains the privelege the Team has on the Workspace.
+The Team access APIs are used to associate a Team to a Workspaces with permissions.
+A single `team-workspace` resource contains the relationship to the Team and Workspace, and it contains the privilege the Team has on the Workspace.

 ## List Team access to Workspaces